Crispy Chicken Bites

 Let them cook about 3 minutes each side until they turn a beautiful golden color.
 I put them on paper towels afterward to stay crispy.

 A platter of golden-brown fried cheese balls served with a small cup of dipping sauce.
-Pin it
+Pin

 A platter of golden-brown fried cheese balls served with a small cup of dipping sauce. | recipesbytina.com